Your MSc Thesis in Geology or Environmental Science at Acadia

 - check with your supervisor for other appropriate venues

-The thesis defence is an oral examination of your thesis, where you should expect to explain why you did it, what you did, which the techniques you used, the results, the findings, and the significance of it.
-Examining you will be an external reader (from another university), an internal reader (from the E&ES Department), the department head, your supervisor(s).
-The defence will be chaired by someone from another department, and is open to the public.
+The thesis defence is an oral examination of your thesis, where you should expect to explain why you did it, what you did, which techniques you used, the results, the findings, and the significance of it.
+Examining you will be an external reader (from another university), an internal reader (usually from the E&ES Department), the department head, your supervisor(s).
+The defence will be chaired by someone from another department and is open to the public.

 For your defence, you should have:

-- a 15-20 minute PowerPoint presentation (not strictly required, but it rather expected)
+- a 15-20 minute PowerPoint presentation (not strictly required, but it is rather expected)

 - a laser pointer or means to identify an area on the screen

-- include in extra slides after your presentation all illustrations that might possibly be called upon for discussion
+- include as extra slides after your presentation all illustrations that might possibly be called upon for discussion

 - a copy of your thesis (someone may ask you, "On page 72 is a sentence...")